Governance, compliance, and controlled change management for production databases

 The exact schema diff showing the before and after state.
 Not a summary or description, but the actual structural difference that was applied to the database.

 The developer who authored the change.
-In a Git-based workflow, this is the commit author and pull request creator, tied to a verified identity.
+In a version-controlled workflow, this is the commit author and pull request creator, tied to a verified identity.

 The reviewer(s) who examined the change and their comments.
 Review comments capture the reasoning and any concerns raised during the approval process.